bsebesta/portfolio-v2/content/projects/headspace/story.md

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/headspace/headspace_vui_1.png"
-    class="wider" >}}
+    title="A small part of our 'State Machine Diagram', a key handoff document indicating system logic and TTS responses" class="wider" >}}

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/headspace/headspace_vui_2.png"
-    class="wider" >}}
+    title="A wider shot of how the State Machine Diagram evolved.
+Each yellow circle represents an intent, and each colored bubble represents a TTS response" class="wider" >}}

 In addition, Rommel and I created the NLU or interaction model—a network of dozens of intents, hundreds of utterances, and hundreds of TTS responses.

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/headspace/headspace_vui_3.png"
-    class="wider" >}}
+    title="A list of words and phrases that can be used to express each intent" class="wider" >}}

 {{< figureImage
     src="https://portfolio-v2.s3.us-west-004.backblazeb2.com/projects/headspace/headspace_vui_4.png"
-    class="wider" >}}
+    title="The spreadsheet outlining each TTS response used in the voice app" class="wider" >}}

 ---